AnJingwd/STRsearch/README.md

 ### PREREQUISITE

-​      The following linux utilities are needed and the full path of  them on your  local machine  should be provided in conf.py file
+ &emsp;  &emsp; The following linux utilities are needed and the full path of  them on your  local machine  should be provided in conf.py file

 1. bwa  (v1.7 or higher)
 2. samtools  (v1.7 or higher)